-Do you have any thoughts on Reliance?
+Do you have any thoughts on India's largest company by market cap?

-Vinay: Reliance is a company that we have never owned, in the whole of our history over the last 35 years.
+Vinay: This is a company that we have never owned, in the whole of our history over the last 35 years.
 One of the reasons for this is because we believe the way they gain competitive advantage by influencing policymaking is not sustainable.
 Having said that, things seems to be improving over the last few years, with the board becoming more independent and appointments of new auditors and partners.
-Yet, I do not feel comfortable owning them and as things stand today, I do not think we will be adding Reliance to our portfolios.
+Yet, I do not feel comfortable owning them and as things stand today, I do not think we will be adding the company to our portfolios.